Universal K-matrices for quantum Kac-Moody algebras: Introduction

-The universal enveloping algebra $U\mfg$ of a symmetrizable Kac-Moody algebra $\mfg$ possesses a quantum deformation $U_q\mfg$, known as the \emph{Drinfeld--Jimbo quantum group}, see e.g. \cite{Dr85,Ji86a,Lus94}.
-This is a non--commutative non--cocommutative bialgebra, whose coproduct quantizes the standard Lie cobracket on $\mfg$.

-Moreover, it is well--known that, up to completion, $U_q\mfg$ possesses a quasitriangular structure given by the universal R--matrix $\mc R$.
-The use of completion is made necessary by the fact that, as a linear operator, $\mc R$ cannot be defined {\em globally}, but only on certain tensor products of $U_q\mfg$-modules, \eg those in category $\mc O$.
+Let $\mfg$ be a symmetrizable Kac-Moody algebra and $U_q\mfg$ the corresponding Drinfeld-Jimbo quantum group \cite{Dr85,Ji86,Lus94}.
+It is well-known that $U_q\mfg$ is a non-commutative Hopf algebra, which, up to completion, is equipped with a quasitriangular structure given by the universal R-matrix $R$.
+The use of completion is made necessary by the fact that $R$ is defined only on certain tensor products of $U_q\mfg$-modules, \eg category $\mc O$ modules.\\

-For $\mfg$ of affine type, it is also possible, see \cite{KhT92} and \cite{FR92} for two different formalisms, to interpret $\mc R$ as a linear operator on tensor products of so--called evaluation representations.
-These are modules of $U_q\mfg'$, in fact of a quotient of this known as the quantum loop algebra, which some additional properties: they restrict to category $\mc O$ modules of a large subalgebra isomorphic to the quantized universal enveloping algebra of a finite-dimensional semisimple Lie algebra, and the action of imaginary root vectors of $U_q\mfg'$ preserves each summand in the weight decomposition entailed by the definition of category $\mc O$.
-In such modules we can introduce a parameter dependence in a natural way (see \eg \cite{CP95}).
-This parameter corresponds to the loop parameter inherent to the definition of a loop algebra and is known as \emph{spectral parameter} in the mathematical-physical literature.